How do you change dog scratching habits?

 Indeed, some dogs even have an allergy to flea bites, which makes them super-itchy.

 Fleas are public enemy number one when it comes to dog scratching.
+Make sure to read our article: can fleas live on humans.

 But when going on a flea hunt, be aware that fleas hop on to feed, but actually live off-dog in soft furnishings or the yard.